-(3) During 2013, we incurred a goodwill impairment charge of \$174.2 million.
+(2) During 2013, we incurred a goodwill impairment charge of \$174.2 million.
 In addition, we incurred costs of \$36.3 million in 2013 related to restructuring projects to increase efficiency.

-(4) During 2014, we incurred costs of \$49.5 million related to restructuring projects to improve operational efficiencies and reduce expenses.
-Refer to Item 8: "Financial Statements and Supplementary Data, Note 13: Restructuring" included in this Annual Report on Form 10-K for further disclosures regarding the restructuring charges.
+(3) During 2014, we incurred costs of \$49.5 million related to restructuring projects to improve operational efficiencies and reduce expenses.

-During 2016, we incurred costs of \$49.1 million related to restructuring projects to restructure various company activities in order to improve operational efficiencies, reduce expenses and improve competiveness.
+(4) During 2016, we incurred costs of \$49.1 million related to restructuring projects to restructure various company activities in order to improve operational efficiencies, reduce expenses and improve competiveness.
 Refer to Item 8: "Financial Statements and Supplementary Data, Note 13: Restructuring" included in this Annual Report on Form 10-K for further disclosures regarding the restructuring charges.

-(6) Total assets and total debt for all periods presented were adjusted for the adoption of Accounting Standards Update 2015-03, Interest - Imputation of Interest.
-Refer to Item 8: "Financial Statements and Supplementary Data, Note 1: Summary of Significant Accounting Policies" included in this Annual Report on Form 10-K for further disclosures regarding accounting pronouncements.
+(5) Total assets and total debt for all periods presented were adjusted for the adoption of Accounting Standards Update 2015-03, Interest - Imputation of Interest.